Last updated: July 3, 2022

 But what to do with this file?
 To explore and read the contents of this file, simply open your image.dd with Testdisk.
 To do this, right-click on the .dd file and select open with Testdisk.

 But you can also open it with the 7-Zip File Manger.
-You just have to right click then open with ... and find the 7-Zip software in your hard drive.
+All you have to do is right-click then open with… and find the 7-Zip software on your hard drive.

-The .dd file will then open as an archive and you can recover the files you wanted to save from certain death!
+The .dd file will then open as an archive and you will be able to recover the files you wanted to save from certain death!
 You can also open this .dd file with PhotoRec.